-The moving average convergence divergence (MACD) is a simple, yet effective indicator used to identify new trends, and decipher if they’re bullish or bearish.
+The moving average convergence divergence (MACD) is a simple yet effective trading indicator that is used to identify new trends and decipher if they’re bullish or bearish.
 Learn how to interpret and use the MACD for technical trading.

 The MACD indicator is a trend-following momentum indicator/oscillator, developed by Gerald Appel in the late-1970s.
 It is used to determine the strength and momentum of a trend and is calculated on price data, which is plotted as a time series.
 The MACD can provide a visual snapshot to help analyse trends, allowing traders to scan charts rapidly.
 That makes it an invaluable tool for technical analysis, especially with the myriad of financial instruments available to traders today, in particular the forex market, as well as indices, commodities and shares.